missionpinball/mpf-docs/hardware/opp/troubleshooting.rst

     opp:
       ports: COM7
-      poll_hz: 50
+      poll_hz: 50    # defaults to 100

 .. note::

    You only want to do this if you encounter issues.
 This will increase the time between two switches beeing read.
-   Depending on the number of processor boards in your chain you could possibly miss some fast balls
+   If you set this too log you could miss hits if multiple hits happened between two polls.

 .. include:: ../include_troubleshooting.rst